 Even various kinds of raw meat or poultry, sliced right, can be called sashimi.

-Like sushi, sashimi tends to be quite pricey, because of the need for absolute freshness and a perfect visual.
+Like sushi, sashimi tends to be quite pricey, because of the need for absolute freshness.

 But sometimes, if it’s a choice between spending $25 for a couple of pristine sushi rolls plus a little pitcher of hot sake, or a basic pasta dish and tumbler of house red wine – well, I can make pretty decent pasta myself.